LorenzoGurri/lorenzogurri.github.io/_mt2/07-filters.md

 To create the echo effect, we now combine a number of `Delay`s.
-It's worth noting that we add a LV2 control port called `control`.
+It's worth noting that we add a LV2 control port called `delay`.
 This gives us the delay the user wants in seconds and controls how large the buffer gets in the `Delay` struct.